Pioneer (The Maine album)

 Pioneer is the third full-length studio album by The Maine.
 The album sold over 12,000 copies in its first week, debuting at number 90 on the Billboard 200.
+The album was released on December 6, 2011, via Action Theory, and was produced by the band and Colby Wedgeworth.
+In support of the album, they embarked on the Pioneer World Tour in 2012.